Elewekeadanma/Buisness_Intelligence_PowerBI/README.md

 ### Tools & Technologies
 ![Power BI](https://img.shields.io/badge/PowerBI-F2C811?logo=powerbi&logoColor=black)

+#### CARD

-One visualization that is almost always used in most dashboards is the **CARD**.
+One visualization that is almost always used in most dashboards is the **card**.
 The card highlights a single, important metric so that it stands out immediately.
 Below are 4 cards

 <img width="1920" height="1128" alt="image" src="https://github.com/user-attachments/assets/9a17b5d1-612d-47d8-b8bb-c9a638a7ca6f" />